-When you return from where you have been, the first thing you should do is speak to your toddler to see how they have got on, and what they have been doing.
+When you return from where you have been, you should first speak to your toddler to see how they have got on and what they have been doing.

 This is the time to praise any good behavior.
-Ensure that Dad is present for the conversation too, so you can praise together.
-Don’t forget to add a star on the reward chard for good behavior!
+Ensure that dad is present for the conversation, too, so you can praise together.
+Don’t forget to add a star on the reward chart for good behavior!

-If their behavior wasn’t good – it is time to discuss that too.
+If their behavior wasn’t good – it is time to discuss that.

 Hand Things Over To Dad

-If your toddler is overly attached to Mother, it could be because Mom looks after them when they are sick, or anxious.
+If your toddler is overly attached to their mother, it could be because Mom looks after them when they are sick or anxious.

-Have a frank discussion with Dad to let him know that it is his turn when your toddler is ill.
-You know Toddlers, the next sickness bug is always just around the corner, right?
+Have a frank discussion with dad to let him know that it is his turn when your toddler is ill.
+You know toddlers, the next sickness bug is always just around the corner.

-Both of these things will begin to build the understanding that Dad is also there to look after and protect your toddler.
+These things will begin to build the understanding that dad is also there to look after and protect your toddler.

 What Is Excessive Attachment Of a Mother?